New details emerge about the alleged search history of the Utah mom charged with her husband’s murder - KTVZ

 “The forgeries in this case are ‘simulated forgeries.’
 That is when someone tries to copy, draw or duplicate another person’s characteristics and habits and tries to create a fraudulent signature or set of initials with enough similarities they might get passed off as genuine,” Throckmorton explained.

-“Eric made and requested several unusual to highly unusual choices and provisions to his estate plan,” said attorney Kristal Bowman-Carter, who counseled Eric on estate planning, according to the documents.
+“Eric made and requested several unusual to highly unusual choices and provisions to his estate plan,” said attorney Kristal Bowman-Carter, who counseled him on estate planning, according to the documents.

-In a phone conversation the day after Eric’s death, Bowman-Carter explained the trust to Kouri.
-She said Kouri “became extremely upset.
+In a phone conversation the day after Eric Richins’ death, Bowman-Carter explained the trust to his wife.
+She said Kouri Richins “became extremely upset.
 Her behavior (led) me to believe she was learning this for the first time.”

 The-CNN-Wire